jrvalverde/cgi-src/README.md

 # cgi-src
-Various CGIs I have written along the years (for Molecular Biology mainly, but not only)
+Various CGIs we have written along the years (for Molecular Biology mainly, but not only) in the Scientific Computing Service of CNB/CSIC

 You will also find here some servlets to manipulate Computational Biology data using web services.